fhirschmann/sleeptimer/README.md

            Keyboard Configuration
-           You  can  control  halttimer by simply sending the SIGUSR1 signal: kill -SIGUSR `pidof halttimer`.
+           You  can  control  halttimer by simply sending the SIGUSR1 signal: kill -USR1 `pidof halttimer`.
 This command could be bound to a key on  your keyboard.

     AUTHORS
            halttimer was written by Fabian Hirschmann <fabian@hirschm.net>.